uniwebcms/component-library-template/README.md

 ### 🥇 First component: FeatureList Section

-Let's create a component that renders a feature list section.
+Let's implement a component that renders a feature list section.
 Here we will assume that the section has a title and a subtile, and a variable number of features, each with their own title and description.

 1. Create a folder named `FeatureList` under `src/StarterLibrary/`
 2. Crate a file named `index.js` within the new folder